Werebeasts and Animals

 These mutated

 lizards are especially trained in combat with a sword.
-They come in three
+There are five known

 This half man,